 - The county or counties where your land is located

-- The number of acres you own or lease and reside on
+- The number of acres you own and reside on

 Note: Landowners may be required to submit proof of ownership if it cannot be verified through county plat books.

 You may obtain your no-cost resident landowner permits using any of the methods below.

 - Over the counter from any permit vendor.
 Go early to avoid long lines.
 No surcharges will be assessed.

 - Online anytime.
 Print your permit at home and have it in hand immediately.